 Learn more about our natural gas projects and assets, including pipelines and storage, and more below.

 Sorry, there were no results.

-Bison Pipeline stretches 302 miles (486 km) across Wyoming and Montana to Midwestern North Dakota where it connects with another interstate natural gas pipeline.
+The Bison Pipeline stretches 302 miles (486 km) across Wyoming and Montana to North Dakota, where it connects with another interstate natural gas pipeline.

 TC Energy’s Canadian Mainline safely delivers natural gas from Alberta and B.C. to eastern markets.